Global analysis of a model for capillary water waves in 2D: Introduction

-Comparing \eqref{WWCpar} with \eqref{pr2}--\eqref{pr4} we see that the equations have the same linear part.
-Moreover, they have the same quadratic quasilinear structure, with one derivative on $u$ and half-derivative on $u+\bar{u}$, since $v \sim \omega_x \sim |\partial_x|^{1/2} (u+\bar{u})$, see \eqref{par1} and \eqref{par5}.
-In the quasilinear term $\mathcal{N}$ in \eqref{pr4} we allow quadratic interactions between frequencies of comparable size, in order to include all the possible resonant interactions of the full system and observe modified scattering.
+Our goal is to prove global regularity for small initial data for this model, see Theorem \ref{maintheo} below.
+As we explain below, we consider this model for two reasons: (1) it captures the essential difficulties of the global theory of the full capillary water wave system in 2D, and (2) at the technical level it is simpler than the full system and may be of potential interest to people who are interested in normal forms in quasilinear problems, with singularities, but who are not familiar with some of the more complicated features of the water waves system.
+More precisely:

-On the other hand, in \eqref{pr2}--\eqref{pr4} we disregard some other semilinear quadratic interactions present in \eqref{WWCpar} (for example those with very small frequency output), and the harmless, cubically small, symmetric operator $i\Sigma(u)$.
-The motion for frequencies smaller than $2^{-30}$ is linear, since no small frequency ouput is present in the nonlinearity.
-The symbol $q_0$ is chosen to guarantee the existence of energy estimates for \eqref{pr3}--\eqref{pr4}.
-This property, and the presence of half of a derivative on low frequency inputs, are the only two properties needed, and more general symbols could be easily included in our analysis.
+\begin{itemize} \item Comparing \eqref{WWCpar} with \eqref{pr2}--\eqref{pr4} we see that the equations have the same linear part and the same quadratic quasilinear structure, with one derivative on $u$ and half-derivative on $u+\bar{u}$.
+Low frequencies are present through the linear flow of the initial data, and the main issue is to understand the interaction of these low frequencies with the very high frequencies.
+We also allow quadratic interactions between frequencies of comparable size, in order to include all the possible resonant interactions and observe modified scattering, just like for the full system.